 Sons of the American Legion

-Sons of the American Legion (SAL) meetings are held the second Thursday of each month at 7 p.m. at the post headquarters.
+Sons of the American Legion (SAL) meetings are held the first Thursday of each month at 7 p.m. at the post headquarters.
 Please attend and get involved!

 Schuyler Cook - Adjutant

 Chris Murphy - Legion Liaison